MasterKN48/webrtc_video_chat/Readme.md

-## 					Group Video Chat : Watch You-Tube Together <sup>Beta</sup>
+## 					Video Chat : Watch YouTube Together With Friends

 [![Website shields.io](https://img.shields.io/badge/Version-0.9-GREEN)](https://vch1.herokuapp.com) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/) [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 DEMO: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://vch1.herokuapp.com)

-It is a group video chat application which uses web sockets, webRTC technology with mesh topology to do peer to  peer connection between users.
+It is a video chat application which uses web sockets, webRTC technology with mesh topology to do peer to  peer connection between users.
+Currently it only support 2 user video calling.

-After joining room all users can do video chat, text chat, watch any you-tube video together by real time synchronization of videos like any user pause or play video will leads to same effect on all other ends.
+After joining room all users can do video chat, text chat, watch any you-tube video together by real time synchronisation of videos like any user pause or play video will leads to same effect on all other ends.
 <strong>This project is under development</strong>, currently support video call one at a Time.
 <strong>Next objective is to implement SFU or MCU Architectures</strong> for group video connection.
-Currently Mesh Topolgy is under usage for group video call.
+Currently Mesh Topology is under usage for group video call.

 ##### REQUIREMENTS: